ngiann/GaussianVariationalInference.jl/docs/src/moreoptions.md

 The user only needs to code a function `logp` that implements the log-posterior, provide an initial starting point `x₀` and call:

 ```
-# log-posterior is an unnormalised Gaussian,
+# log-posterior is a Gaussian with zero mean and unit covariance.
-# hence our approximation should be exact in this example.
+# Hence, our approximation should be exact in this example.
 logp(x) = -sum(x.*x) / 2

 # implicitly specifies that the log-posterior is 5-dim